-Level of the inconvenience suffered (article 976 of the Civil Code of Quebec)
+No-fault liability regime, based on the extent of the disorders suffered by the victim (article 976 of the Civil Code of Quebec)

 The level of the inconvenience suffered does not seek to establish a fault, but rather it is based on the consequences attached to the actions undertaken, such as, a co-owner replacing his living room carpet with hard floor covering (e.g. hardwood floor).
 Even if the declaration of co-ownership allows it, the work reduces the initial acoustic performance of the immovable.
 Consequently, the neighbor below now clearly hears impact and aerial noises.
 In the event it causes an abnormal neighborhood disturbance, the liability of the co-owner concerned could be engaged.